taiwangoldcard/website/content/goldcard-holders-faq/life-in-taiwan.md

  [on their website](https://tpcmv.thb.gov.tw/English/ServicesEng/LicenseEng/ManagementEng/ManagementEng02.htm).

 If you are not from an eligible state or country and need to drive long-term, you will need to sit the local license test.
-For the short term, you may use an International Driving Permit from your home country, but after 30 days in Taiwan this must be extended by the local Motor Vehicles Office to remain valid.
+For the short term, you may use an International Driving Permit (IDP) from your home country, but after 30 days in Taiwan this must be validated by the local Motor Vehicles Office to remain valid.
+A validated IDP can typically only be used for a maximum of 1 year, after which you are supposed to apply for a Taiwanese driver's license.

 ## I am being asked to see an entry stamp in my passport, but I always use the eGate.
 What do I do?
 These days, most foreign residents of Taiwan use the eGate exclusively to enter and exit the